 A great sales funnel starts with landing pages that aim to convert most visitors to subscribers.
 For this purpose, the best option for a course creator is usually Kajabi or Kartra, not WordPress.

 These website builders come loaded with fantastic, customizable sales pages.
-They also have features that enable you to adjust your landing pages, including affiliate links or linking to the other digital products.
+They also have features that enable you to adjust your landing page, including affiliate links or links to other digital products.

 To make your sales pages more attractive to potential students, you can use a blog post or a gated e-book to get people to opt into your email list.
 You can also put the gated e-book on your website’s home page.

 Step #5: Engage Potential Students with Email Marketing